Phil Maschke, The Latest in Video Storytelling

 Alex McNamee, MOVING FORWARD ONLINE & ONLINE JUMPSTART

-Alex McNamee brings all of the expertise of being School Newspapers Online’s Education and Training Specialist to our workshop.
-He’s a former sports reporter from Eastern Illinois University, so he knows both SNO and how to create great journalism too.
-Following up on the first year of JMW’s partnership with School Newspapers Online, Alex will help make another great workshop week for those in Moving Forward Online & Online Jumpstart.
+Alex McNamee brings online expertise to our workshop.
+School Newspapers Online’s education and training specialist is a former sports reporter for two daily newspapers in Illinois and journalism grad from Eastern Illinois University, so he knows both SNO and how to create great journalism, too.
+Following up on the second year of JMW’s partnership with SNO Sites, Alex will help make another great workshop week for those in Moving Forward Online & Online Jumpstart.

 Eric Thomas, workshop director